Satsaa/Unitylity/README.md

         .
 Popup                   // Base class for a popup .
 PopupOption             // Option shown in a popup (yes, no, etc.)
         .
 PopupPreset             // Combines the Popup prefab and PopupOptions so it can be shown by Popups
-    > Muc.Time
-      .
-FrameInterval             // Frame based interval which accumulates one use when an amount of frames pass .
-FrameTimeout              // Frame based timeout which can be used when an amount of frames pass .
-Interval                  // Time based interval which accumulates one use when an amount of time passes .
-Timeout                   // Time based timeout which can be used when an amount of time passes
 ```